This vehicle is currently in stock at Ford Wimbledon and can be purchased from Volvo Croydon.

 Qualifies for Warranty4life

-Body coloured door mirrors, Electrically adjustable door mirrors
+Elec heated + adjust door mirrors, Electrically retractable door mirrors

 Exterior Body Features